Maine State Police: K9 Unit

 The Maine State Police Canine Unit is composed of twenty certified teams.
 The unit is split into two separate but interrelated functions: operational and training.
 A sergeant and one full-time trooper staff the unit.
 The K-9 Training Center is located adjacent to the Maine Criminal Justice Academy, in Vassalboro, Maine.
 At this location we are able to provide over 200 acre of available land for training, a canine agility/confidence course, a 1300 sqft classroom / office building, and a 7800 sqft.training building.
 From this location we are able to provide support for our operational missions, both in terms of logistical support and equipment needs.

 Calls for service include tracking lost persons or persons suspected of committing a crime.
 Searching for discarded evidence, both known and unknown.
 Searching for suspects concealed in buildings.
 Locating prohibited narcotics hidden in vehicles, structures and on persons.
 Searching for explosives.
 Explosive searches are split between actual calls for suspected devices and precautionary searches for dignitaries and VIP's.
 Patrol dogs also provide protection for their handlers and deterring ongoing criminal behavior.

 Crisis Negotiations Unit

 This specially trained group of thirteen negotiators responds to life-threatening incidents such as suicidal threats, barricaded persons and hostage takers.
 Their goal is to open a line of communication aimed at resolving the situation in a nonviolent manner.
 The team works in conjunction with the tactical team and responds to most of their calls.

-Dive Team
+Underwater Recovery Team

 The dive team consists of ten members, eight from State Police and two divers from the Maine Marine Patrol.
 The team conducts searches for evidence in criminal investigations.
 They also conduct underwater crime scene documentation and investigation.
 The team also conducts search and recovery operations for victims of motor vehicle crashes, homicide, and other water related deaths.
 The team is often called upon to search vessels and harbors in Maine as part of Homeland Security.